-Eventually we arrived to El Capitan at Guadalupe Mountains National Park, and I didn’t sob, but there were definitely some emotions at its glory.
-It’s unmistakable, and totally laughable that I’d confuse them with anything else in the area.
+Eventually, we arrived at El Capitan at Guadalupe Mountains National Park, and I didn’t sob, but there were some emotions at its glory.
+It’s unmistakable, and laughable that I’d confuse them with anything else in the area.

 The entire road in gives you a great shot of its peak, so definitely pull over and take a great shot if you don’t plan on doing the hike up there.
 The featured photo for this post was done doing just that.

 DOG CANYON TRAILHEAD

 Dog Canyon Trailhead features Indian Meadow Nature Trail (.6 miles RT), Lost Peak (6.4 miles RT), and Marcus Overlook (4.5 miles RT).
 You can view West Dog Canyon from Marcus Overlook.